CarolinaFernandez/onos-cluster-ansible/README.md

 ### Issues in deployment tasks

-Try replicating the step manually and run again the main bash file.
-For instance, the cluster setup may fail if the "stc" binary is corrupt, and under some circumstances, commands requiring the environment variables might fail.
+Try replicating the step manually and run again the main script.

+The cluster setup may fail for several reasons (the "stc" binary might be corrupt, there are conflicting files under /tmp from previous installation, under some circumstances environment variables may not be available, or even the latest repositories' commits may fail).